Randomization API Testing of Filter Handler in Postman

 For the format

-parameter we will set all available values into an environment variable.
-Unfortunately, if we manually set data into Postman variables as array type, it will set as string (data type saves into variable’s value only by pm.environment.set()
+parameter, we will set all available values into an environment variable.
+Unfortunately, if we manually set data into Postman variables as an array type, it will be set as a string (data type saves into variable’s value only by pm.environment.set()

 script).
 We should take this behavior into account in the next steps.